aaronkaplan/open-recursor-check/README.md

 	ranges=["192.168.0.0/24","10.0.0.0/16"]

-Change the ranges to your needs
+Change the ranges to your needs.

 Testing